 But I think my current goals are pretty well-defined.
-I want to be able to continue my work of extending the tonal canvas of my music, and by extension that of the sarod.
-I also hope that my project of attempting to rationalize the design of this traditional instrument based purely on acoustic and ergonomic considerations will continue for the forseeable future.
+I want to be able to continue my work of extending the tonal canvas of my music and by extension that of the sarod.
+I also hope that my project of attempting to rationalize the design of this traditional instrument based purely on acoustic and ergonomic considerations will continue for the foreseeable future.

 Manipal Blog: According to you, what are the qualities required for a great artist?

 Arnab Chakrabarty: That is a question I am totally under-equipped to answer.
 I would have to be a great artist first before I even start to think of this.
 But I can surely say that to be a reasonably good musician with talents as modest as mine takes a lot of grit, hard work, and the ability to accept criticism and to turn the harshest words of one’s worst critics into good advice.

 Manipal Blog: I’ve heard that many of the maestros have a spiritual approach towards their music.
 What is your approach?
 Do you believe music connects with a Higher being?